berensp/berensp.github.io/pages/apologia.md

 [^4]: Enrichment and depletion in the "right elements in the right amounts" (low sulfur; abundant light, high-strength metals; Goldilocks levels of vital poisons [Molybdenum, Iron, Arsenic], etc.).
 (Luminosity) stability of the sun.- Of the 92 elements in the periodic table all but two of them (manganese and iron) are extremely anomalous in terms of what we see in the crust of the Earth relative to rocky material elsewhere in the universe.
 [^5]: [Jer 31:33](https://bible.usccb.org/bible/jeremiah/31?33)

-## The Best Arguments for Christianity
+## ✝️ Best Arguments for Christianity
 - **C.S.
 Lewis' "Liar, Lunatic, Lord" Paradigm.** People like the idea of saying that Jesus was "good moral teacher who was bringing a message of peace and forgiveness to the world yadda yadda" but Lewis makes the case that He didn't leave open that possibility as His claims and assertions (about being God)—remember that's why he was crucified?—were either true or else blasphemous whether *knowingly* (liar) or *unknowingly* (lunatic).
 - **Events surrounding the Resurrection.** The empty tomb, Paul's accounts (Resurrected Christ appearing to the 500, etc.), early Christians going to their deaths proclaiming the Gospel, etc.
 - **Fulfillment of Old Testament Prophecies.** Jesus fulfilled numerous messianic prophecies, including: